jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 ```
 ```
 Amanda embraces the way her fans share and build upon her music.
-In The Art of Asking , she wrote that some of her fans’ unofficial videos using her music surpass the official videos in number of views on YouTube.
+In The Art of Asking, she wrote that some of her fans’ unofficial videos using her music surpass the official videos in number of views on YouTube.
 Rather than